elenderg/PAL-1000/instruções de compilação.md

 119. Moving on.
-Back in the gray, adjust the "compile a directory" routine to look like this:
+Back in the gray, adjust the "_compile a directory_" routine to look like this:

 `To compile a directory:`